Klipper3d/klipper/docs/Status_Reference.md

   during the last QUERY_PROBE command.
 Note, if this is used in a macro, due to the order of template expansion, the QUERY_PROBE command must be run prior to the macro containing this reference.
+- `last_result`: Returns the result value of the last PROBE command.
+It is possible to access the x, y, and z components of this position (eg, `last_result.z`).
+Note, if this is used in a macro, due to the order of template expansion, the PROBE (or similar) command must be run prior to the macro containing this reference.
-- `last_z_result`: Returns the Z result value of the last PROBE command.
+- `last_z_result`: Returns only the z component of the `last_result`.
   Note, if this is used in a macro, due to the order of template expansion, the PROBE (or similar) command must be run prior to the macro containing this reference.

 ## quad_gantry_level